 - ► Ensure all other gas appliances are isolated. - 1.
-Set the boiler to maximum output by pressing and the FID button together for at least 5 seconds.
+Set the boiler to maximum output by pressing on and the buttons together for at least 5 seconds.

 The chimney sweep symbol (1) will be displayed at the top of the screen and the word "Max" will flash at the bottom of the screen.
 The boiler will ramp up to maximum output in 30 to 35 seconds.